gayatrir2/PrivateInformationRetrieval/Readme.md

-# Private Information Retrieval for Sensitive Medical Records
+# Private Information Retrieval of Medical Records
 ### A Comparative Study of SealPIR, XPIR, and CPIR on the SUPPORT2 Dataset

 ---